 - No Flow Error The no flow condition is detected when the flow timeout expires during a delivery.
-There must not be a period of no flow greater than the timeout value during the delivery. - Unexpected/Over Flow Error The overflow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop (or pause) the flow. - Leakage Error The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.
+There must not be a period of no flow greater than the timeout value during the delivery. - Quadrature Input Error The quadrature input error is raised when there is a quadrature input is enabled and there is and error detected above the quadrature cutoff frequency. - Unexpected/Over Flow Error The overflow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop (or pause) the flow. - Leakage Error The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.

 The point at which these errors are detected is dependant on the values programmed into the calibration parameters such as Batch Flow Timeout and Acceptable Total.
 The open collector outputs can be assigned to activate whenever one of the flow errors occur.
-Refer to Instrument Settings on page 38 for more details.
+Refer to Instrument Settings on page 34 for more details.